pauljickling/notes/devops/kubernetes/k8s.md

 - kind: kubernetes-in-docker
 - minikube: tool for testing kubernetes locally

-Additionally, most cloud providers offer a managed Kubernetes service which takes the pain out of having to configure your own master node.
+Additionally, most cloud providers offer a managed Kubernetes service which takes the pain out of having to configure your own control plane node.

 ## CLI